DISCOVER A QUALITY FAMILY RUN TRADITIONAL INN LOCATED IN THE HEART OF ABERDEENSHIRE..

 Whether you plan to hike, cycle, golf, visit castles, distilleries (Glen Garioch is on our doorstep) meet for business or just take some time out to relax, The Redgarth is well suited to any of these activities.
 Aberdeenshire has some of the most varied landscapes in Scotland from rugged mountains, tumbling mountain streams, fertile lowlands and one of the most ornate coasts in the country.
 The town of Oldmeldrum lies to the west of Aberdeen, just off the A947 (20 minutes from Aberdeen Airport) where narrow streets and interesting houses reflect the irregular plan of a medieval market town.
 Oldmeldrum itself means 'burn of the bare hill ridge' from 'Allt' meaning burn, 'Maol' bare and 'Druin' ridge or hill.

-Please see our 'Local Attractions' page for more information.
+Please see our 'Local Attractions' page for more information and a live webcam of our view.

 It all started when...